New treatment approaches and more effective medications offer greater benefits to people with lung cancer.

-Each year, more than 226,000 Americans are diagnosed with lung cancer.
-Cigarette smoking is the primary risk factor for lung cancer, and is the cause of 85 percent to 90 percent of lung cancers.
+Each year, more than 224,000 Americans are diagnosed with lung cancer.
+Cigarette smoking is the main risk factor for lung cancer; it is the cause of 85 percent to 90 percent of lung cancers.
 Although it is much less common, nonsmokers can get lung cancer.
 There are a number of causes, including exposure to secondhand smoke, radon gas or cancer-causing chemicals at work.

 In recent years, there have been some exciting developments in treating lung cancer.
 Researchers now understand more about the genetic makeup of lung cancer cells.
-By using genetic tests, doctors can identify specific types of lung cancer cells and prescribe treatments designed to target them.
-This advance has made lung cancer treatment safer and more effective.
+By using genetic tests, doctors can identify specific types of lung tumors and prescribe treatments designed to target them.
+This advance has made lung cancer treatment safer and more effective with fewer side effects.

 Diagnosing Lung Cancer

 If a CT, MRI or PET scan shows an unusual spot on the lung, a doctor will sometimes perform a biopsy—taking a small piece of tissue from the lung.
 This tissue is then examined under a microscope to look for cancer cells.
 There are different types of biopsies.
 In a needle biopsy, the doctor passes a needle through the skin into the lung to remove the tissue.
 In some cases, a biopsy may be done during a procedure called a bronchoscopy.
 With the patient under sedation, the doctor inserts a small tube through the mouth or nose and into the lung.
 The tube, which has a light, small camera and a surgical instrument on the end, allows the doctor to see inside the lung and remove a small tissue sample.